-(b) if regulation 12(2)(b) applies to the transfer, reflect fair market value.

-(2) If a municipality or municipal entity on account of the public interest, in particular in relation to the plight of the poor, intends to transfer a non-exempted capital asset for less than its fair market value, the municipality or entity must, when considering the proposed transfer, take into account -
+- (b) if regulation 12(2)(b) applies to the transfer, reflect fair market value. - (2) If a municipality or municipal entity on account of the public interest, in particular in relation to the plight of the poor, intends to transfer a non-exempted capital asset for less than its fair market value, the municipality or entity must, when cordering the proposed transfer, take into account - (a) the interest of - (i) the State; and - (ii) the local community; - (b) the strategic and economic interest of the including the long-term effect of the g municipal entity, unicipality or entity;

+(c) the constitutional rights and ly

+affected parties;

-- (a) the interest of - (i) the State; and - (ii) the local community; - (b) the strategic and economic interest of the municipality or municipal entity, including the long-term effect of the decision on the municipality or entity; - (c) the constitutional rights and legal interest of all affected parties; - (d) whether the interest of the parties to the transfer should carry more weight than the interest of the local community, and how the individual interest is weighed against the collective interest; and - (d) whether the local community would be better served if the capital asset is transferred at less than its fair market value, as opposed to a transfer of the asset at fair market value."
+(d) whether the interest of than the interest of weighed again e transfer should carry more weight unity, and how the individual interest is iterest; and unity would be better served if the capital asset is an its fair market value, as opposed to a transfer of the let value."

+(d) whethe

-An open and transparent competitive process will be followed, thus it is proposed that the indicative value of the erven be determined as per the market-related values of each erf as depicted in Annexures B, C and D.
+An open and tran at competitive process will be followed, thus it is proposed that the indicative value of the erven be determined as per the market-related values of each erf as depicted in Annexures B, C and D.